mkrish14/itcs6155_group14/README.md

 ## Tentative plan for analysis on GCP

 #### 1. EDA and Preprocessing
-We will perform EDA on the dataset to gain insights necessary to understand the approach we can take to answer our research question.
+We will perform EDA on the dataset to gain insights necessary to understand the approach we need to take for answering our research question.

 #### 2. GCP further processing - ML